greiginsydney/captureKNX/docs/FAQ.md

 <hr>

-### How do I update the logger with a new topology file?
+### How do I update the logger with a new project file?

 1. Follow the process in [Prepare The Topology Export](/docs/step1-prepare-the-topology-export.md).
 2. Copy the file to `/home/pi/`.
 (I use [WinSCP](https://winscp.net/) for this, but there are plenty of other tools that can do the same job.)